AuditorVorkosigan/se5techcalc/README.md

 # se5techcalc
-Python GUI calculator for research costs in Space Empires 5
+This is a simple calculator for determining how many percentage points to allocate when researching multiple tech levels in Space Empires 5.